syntasso/kratix-docs/docs/_partials/_generic_prereqs.md

 Alternatively, you can go back to [Installing Kratix](./installing-kratix) and follow the appropriate guide.

-For the context of this guide, we will assume the setup from [Installing Kratix](./installing-kratix) and that the following environment variables are set:
+Also, make sure to that the following environment variables are set:

 ```bash
 export PLATFORM="kind-platform"
 export WORKER="kind-worker"
 ```

-If your setup is different, update the commands accordingly.